Infineon/python-optiga-trust/README.md

-# A Python package to support the OPTIGA™ Trust devices
+# [Alpha version] A Python package to support the OPTIGA™ Trust devices
-# Status - alpha

 ## Intro
 A python ctypes based wrapper for the OPTIGA™ Trust Software Framework